vbluemer/Homogenization_for_Damask/docs/problem_definition.md

 (`true_strain`, `Green_Lagrange`) The definition for calculating the strain in the gridpoints and for homogenization.
 Supports `true strain` (recommended) and `Green Lagrange` strain tensor definitions.

+### Postprocessing only

+(`True`,`False`) If you intent to re-evaluate existing result files with a changed criterion or threshold for yielding, choose `True`.
+This requires the existance of results in the form of `.hdf5` files.

 # Yielding condition

 - yielding_condition: